Interested in moving to South Korea? Here’s what you need to know:

 - The latest forms of technology abound.
 From fully automated home security systems to a well-supported online shopping industry, South Korea simply loves new technology.

 - Education is a main priority across the entire country, and the government pours significant resources into the sector.
-Achieving high honors in education is considered to be important not just for the child, but also for the honor of their family.
+Achieving high honours in education is considered to be important not just for the child, but also for the honor of their family.

 - The crime rate is very low, and petty crime is virtually non-existent (even in the heart of the major cities).